About Oxford House > Trustees

 Linda has been a member of the board since 1994.
 Linda lives in Bethnal Green and is passionate about the community of Bethnal Green; she has been a school governor for 35 years.
 Linda manages to mix a business head with a strong commitment to the local voluntary sector.
 She is a successful local businesswoman having operated a number of businesses over the last 20 plus years.

 Kevin is the Rector of St Matthew’s, Bethnal Green, the Church of England parish in which Oxford House is situated.
 He has been in the area for twelve years, having served all his ministry in inner London.
-He is a former actor and journalist, and brings a range of skills to community engagement.
-He is a trustee of a number of local charities, and is involved in a number of local social projects including Tower Hamlets Street Pastors, as well as being a governor of St Matthias School in Bacon Street.
-Kevin re-joined the trustees of Oxford House in 2013 after a five year absence.
+He is a former actor and journalist and brings a range of skills to community engagement.
+He is a trustee of a number of local charities and is involved in a number of local social projects including Tower Hamlets Street Pastors, as well as being a governor of St Matthias School in Bacon Street.

 Matt is the Creative Director of Four Colman Getty, the communications agency for culture and the creative industries, with clients across the cultural sector, including visual and performing arts, festivals and design.
 His current clients include Culture Southampton, 100% Design, Vitra, the Michelangelo Foundation for creativity and craftsmanship, HarperCollins and the London Legacy Development Corporation (Cultural and Education District in the Olympic Park).